Image Noise and Noise Images in Computer Vision, Photography and Embedded Vision

 For computer vision, the impact can be even more noticeable depending on your filter size.

-This example by Chen et al shows a brick wall building and the output from an edge detection network before and after filtering.
+Chen et al. show a brick wall building and the output from an edge detection network before and after filtering.
 The high frequency noise filter greatly reduces the texture in the image, particularly in regions where color is constant.
+This same tradeoff shows up when comparing sensor and lens choices; see our guide to spatial resolution in machine vision for how mm-per-pixel and the diffraction limit set the smallest detail a system can actually resolve.

 References and Related Links